strixPanahu/csci1620_lab05/README.md

   - [x] c.)
 If no file exists with the name output.csv, anew file with that name should be created.
 If the file already exists, ask the user if they want to overwrite it.
 If they select y for yes, you can use thew file mode to overwrite the file.
 If they select n for no, ask them for anew output file name.

-- [ ] 4.) c.
+- [x] 4.)
 Once the output.csv file is successfully created, create a header row in it with the headers: Email, Time, and Confidence.

-- [ ] 5.)
+- [x] 5.)
 Go through the lines in input.txt looking for lines that begin with (please note the  colons are part of the text)

   > source@collab.sakaiproject.org
   > From: stephen.marquard@uct.ac.za